 Now that you have some ideas on how to plan your open house, come back for next week’s post on how to work your open house for maximum results.
 Open houses not only generate buyer leads, but if done properly, will position you as a listing agent and generate listing leads.
 Think big picture and make the open house not only work for your seller, but make it work for you!

-I hope this post inspires you to schedule and open house an work the sh*t out of it.
-Do you have a great open house marketing tip?
+I hope this post inspires you to Do you have a great open house marketing tip?
 I’d love for you to share some of your ideas below.